hashicorp/consul/middleware/kubernetes/README.md

         }
     }

-Or you can selective expose some namespaces:
+Or you can selectively expose some namespaces:

 	kubernetes cluster.local {
 		namespaces test staging